 Workplace chemical exposures are known to cause cancers and other lung, kidney, skin, heart, stomach, brain, nerve and reproductive disease.
 On-site storage and usage of hazardous materials can result in soil or groundwater contamination if a warehouse improperly stores or disposes of them.
 Similarly, chemical burns are also possible if hazardous materials spill.

 In order to educate employees on safe handling best practices, every large manufacturing center should maintain a Material Safety Data Sheet (MSDS) for each chemical and hold employees accountable for following the proper instructions.
-Managers should also train employees on proper storage techniques, how to clean up spills and how to properly dispose of used materials.
+Managers should also train employees on proper storage techniques, how to clean up spills, and how to properly dispose of used materials.
+If not trained properly, managers can be held liable for injuries and a lawsuit might be pursued.
+If you have been injured in similar circumstances whilst at work, you can learn more about raising a claim for compensation by getting in contact with a reputable personal injury attorney.

 - Forklift punctures According to OSHA, about 100 employees are killed and 95,000 injured every year due to forklift-related incidents.